barun-saha/rag2rich/README.md

 In Retrieval-Augmented Generation (RAG), document(s) are at first divided into multiple chunks.
 The size of chunks and the overlap between two chunks, among other parameters, play an important role in retrieving the correct context and answers.

-RAG2Rich computes and uses the optimal chunk size and chunk overlap based on three metrics:
+RAG2Rich computes and uses the optimal configurations based on three metrics:
 - Context relevance (C )
 - Answer relevance (A)
 - Groundedness (G)

-We compute these metrics using TruLens Eval.
+We compute these metrics using [TruLens Eval](https://www.trulens.org/).
 Subsequently, we combine these metrics to define "Rich score" as follows:
 $R(X; P) = \frac{1}{1 + e^{-WX}}$,

 where $X = (G, C, A)$, $P$ is a set of parameters, and $W$ is a weight vector.